terminusdb/terminusdb-blog/_posts/2020-05-29-continuous-everything-as-code.md

 frankly, terrifying.
 The only good thing about a migration is that you can store it in version control with your code.

-Writing migrations as code become popular in the hey day of Ruby on Rails, they had "up" and "down" functions, which could either migrate the schema of the production database to the current version required by the software, or revert to the previous version.
+Writing migrations as code become popular in the heyday of Ruby on Rails, they had "up" and "down" functions, which could either migrate the schema of the production database to the current version required by the software, or revert to the previous version.